 Appboy.bundle.
 This will remove the SDWebImage framework dependency and all the UI related resources (e.g. Nib files, images, localization files) from the SDK.

 If you try to use the core version of the SDK without Braze’s UI features, in-app messages will not display.
-Trying to display Braze’s News Feed and Feedback UI with core version will lead to unpredictable behavior.
+Trying to display Braze’s Content Cards UI with the core version will lead to unpredictable behavior.

 Step 2: Adding Required iOS Libraries